krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

 user@idp:/usr/share/doc/apache2/examples$
 ```

-To test weather your 2nd instance is running or not type below command
+To test weather your 2nd instance is running or not type following command
 ```
 systemctl status apache2@server2.service